indunet/fastproto/README.md

 | 19          |            |                | reserved          |      |           |

 The binary datagram contains 8 signals of different data types, define the Java data object and annotate it with FastProto annotations according to the above datagram protocol.
+The default parameter of the data type annotation is the byte offset.

 ```java
 public class Weather {